uz0/llm/docs/01_prompt.md

 5. Commit changes with message "Link TODOs to issues"
 ```
 #### Characteristics:
-- ✅ Easy to debug (you know which step failed)
+- [PASS] Easy to debug (you know which step failed)
-- ✅ Forces you to think through the process
+- [PASS] Forces you to think through the process
-- ✅ Makes you aware of LLM limitations
+- [PASS] Makes you aware of LLM limitations
-- ✅ Works reliably even with less experienced prompting
+- [PASS] Works reliably even with less experienced prompting
-- ❌ Feels tedious (but this is valuable training!)
+- [FAIL] Feels tedious (but this is valuable training!)
-- ❌ Longer prompts (but clearer results)
+- [FAIL] Longer prompts (but clearer results)

 #### Best for:
 - **Beginners** (first 1-2 months)